redox-os/book/src/ci.md

 ## Build and Test Rust project with Redoxer

-Redoxer has a first class integration with Rust Cargo.
+Redoxer has a first-class integration with Rust Cargo.
 Here's how to check and build a Rust project targeting Redox OS:

 ```sh
 redoxer check